List of Star Wars air, aquatic, and ground vehicles

-The following is a list of fictional Star Wars terrestrial vehicles, including armoured fighting vehicles, military aircraft, and naval ships.
+The following is a list of fictional Star Wars terrestrial vehicles, including armored fighting vehicles, military aircraft, and naval ships.

+The Star Wars universe showcases a diversity of vehicle types, many of which utilize fictitious technology.
+One of these, the repulsorlift, is an anti-gravity device that pushes against a planet's gravity to create lift.
+Vehicles which use repulsorlifts to hover and fly are known as 'repulsorcraft' or 'speeders' with further classifications including airspeeders, landspeeders, snowspeeders and speeder bikes.
+Traditional methods of locomotion like wheels and tracked treads still see use however as they are typically more durable and require less energy to operate.
+Walkers are a special type of ground vehicle which propel themselves on mechanical legs and are used as armored cavalry on the battlefield.

 Vehicles appearing in the Original Trilogy

 All Terrain Armored Transport (AT-AT)

 The All Terrain Armored Transport, or AT-AT walker, is a quadruped mechanized infantry combat vehicle used by the Imperial ground forces.
-Standing over 20 m tall with blast-impervious armour plating, these massive constructs are used as much for psychological effect as they are for tactical advantage.
+Standing over 20 m tall with blast-impervious armor plating, these massive constructs are used as much for psychological effect as they are for tactical advantage.